Pursuing a Certificate

 You can get started on your path to a certificate as soon as a registration period opens.
 Fall registration opens July 23.

 Can I earn a certificate online?

-I am an international student.
-Can I come to campus?
+I’m an international student.
+Can I take courses on campus?

 Will all the courses listed be offered every year?

 Certificate required courses are offered each year, but the elective offerings do change slightly because of new offerings and instructor availability.

 Can I substitute a course that is not listed on the certificate course search?

 No. Only those courses specifically listed in the certificate course search can be counted toward the certificate.
 We do not accept course substitutions or transfer credit.

 What will my certificate say?